 (F) the difference between the measurement made in subparagraph (E) of this paragraph and the anticipated output, expressed as a percentage of the anticipated output, the value obtained at last full calibration corrected mathematically for physical decay.

 (2) The licensee shall perform measurements required by paragraph (1) of this subsection in accordance with written procedures established by an authorized medical physicist.
 That authorized medical physicist need not actually perform the spot check measurements.
-The licensee shall maintain a copy of the written procedures in accordance with subsection (www) of this section for inspection by the agency.
+The licensee shall maintain a copy of the written procedures in accordance with subsection (xxx) of this section for inspection by the department .

 (3) The licensee authorized to use a teletherapy unit for medical use shall perform safety spot checks of each teletherapy facility once in each calendar month and after each sealed source installation to assure proper operation of the following: